Rental family service

-A rental family service (レンタル家族) or professional stand-in service provides clients with actor(s) who portray friends, family members, or coworkers for social events such as weddings, or to provide platonic companionship.
+A rental family service (レンタル家族) or professional stand-in service provides clients with actors who portray friends, family members, or coworkers for social events such as weddings, or to provide platonic companionship.
 The service was first offered in Japan during the early 1990s.

 History

 The earliest known rental family service was offered by Japan Efficiency Corporation (Nihon Kokasei Honbu) starting in the fall of 1991.
 Japan Efficiency, run by Satsuki Oiwa, was started in 1987 to train corporate employees, but after hearing complaints about unsatisfactory relationships, began to also offer professional actors for "soft service — reaching others with a sympathetic heart".
 By May 1992, Japan Efficiency had a roster of 21 clients, a waiting list of 84 more, and more than 400 applicants for professional stand-ins.

 Human love is basic to any society, but it is forgotten here [in Japan]. [...]
 Japan has been a country where adults express their love with material gifts.
 We in our thirties and forties were children who received love in the form of things.
 We did the same to our children once we became parents.
 What happened in the nineteen eighties?
 Among other things, people realized material goods alone don't make them happy.
 They have begun to see what they've forgotten—or what they never had.
 They don't know what to do about it yet.
 They're not sure.
 But renting a family is one of the things they've done.